unixwzrd/unixwzrd.github.io/docs/publication/jekyll-site-tooling-blog-series.md

 ## Next Assignment

 The [initial inventory](jekyll-site-tooling-inventory.md) records the source review and open evidence gaps.
-The maintenance CHANGELOG has been reconciled, and the Publisher has pushed the series through Part 4.
-Part 5 and Hands-On 5A are now in the Jekyll source tree for local review, with a source packet, offline lab, and visuals.
-Next collect the Publisher's voice and factual edits on the Part 5 pair and settle dates.
-Part 6 covers editorial diagrams and source files; reserve the detailed commit checks and deployment gates for Part 8.
+The maintenance CHANGELOG has been reconciled, and the Publisher approved Part 5 and Hands-On 5A.
+Part 6 and Hands-On 6A are now in the Jekyll source tree for local review, with a source packet and visuals.
+Next collect the Publisher's voice and factual edits on the pair and settle their date.
+The article demonstrates the existing viewer components; 6A exercises the two installed renderers without building an installation lab.
+Reserve the detailed commit checks and deployment gates for Part 8.
 For later installments, continue to answer:

 - Which commands are current entry points and which are backups, compatibility paths, or historical utilities?
 - Which scripts have tests, and what do those tests actually prove?